-The Department of General Services has been working with agencies and institutions to gather facility and property data through its M-R FIX application.
-The data collected was used to help determine the distribution of maintenance reserve funding provided to each agency and institution beginning in the 2022-2024 biennium.
+The Department of General Services has been working with agencies and institutions to continue to gather facility and property data through its M-R FIX application.
+The data is used to help determine the distribution of maintenance reserve funding provided to each agency and institution.
 Given this, it is vital that agencies ensure that requested data is submitted in M-R FIX and kept updated.